-Here the term normal noise refers to what you usually hear when the laptop is powering on.
+Here the startup chime refers to what you usually hear when the laptop is powering on.
 You should, therefore, watch out for anything strange.

 If your MacBook Pro is silent and the indicator light is off, it probably means the battery is not charging, and it could need replacing.

-When replacing batteries, whether detachable or non-detachable make sure to check on the serial number as a point of references to match the new product.
+When replacing batteries, whether detachable or non-detachable make sure to check on the serial number as a point of reference to match the new product.

 At times all you need to do is restart your laptop.
 If you can do a normal restart for your computer with a black screen, it means it is not unresponsive, and you can even see the apple bar at the top of the screen.

 Here only part of your display is black.
 You can, therefore, make use of your mouse cursor.
 At this point, you can restart by:

 When your laptop restarts it should now look normal, otherwise read along to check on more available options.

 Most of the new line MacBook Pros have battery cycles of up to 1000, which is considered to be good enough for up to 3 years of regular use.
 One thousand cycles, therefore roughly translate to 1000 days, charging once every day.

 To run a power cycle, you’ll have first to get your screen working because you need the display.
 Therefore, you will have to perform one of the restart procedures shown above to get the screen on.